CHECK OUT OUR NEWEST PROGRAMS!

 OUR MISSION

-An Open Book Foundation connects Washington DC-area students to authors, illustrators, and their books to nurture a lifelong love of reading.
+An Open Book Foundation connects Washington DC-area students with authors, illustrators, and their books to nurture a lifelong love of reading.

 We support educational justice by building equitable access to interactive literacy enrichment and high-quality books.